Khedivate of Egypt: Rise of Muhammad Ali

 Between 1799 and 1801, the Porte, working at times with France's main enemy, Great Britain, undertook various campaigns to restore Ottoman rule in Egypt.
 By August 1801, the remaining French forces of General Jacques-François Menou withdrew from Egypt.

-The period between 1801 and 1805 was, effectively, a three-way civil war in Egypt between the Egyptian Mamluks, the Ottoman Turks, and troops the Ottoman Porte dispatched from Rumelia (the Empire's European province), under the command of Muhammad Ali Pasha, to restore the Empire's authority.
+The period between 1801 and 1805 was, effectively, a three-way civil war in Egypt between the Egyptian Mamluks, the Ottoman Turks, and Albanian troops the Ottoman Porte dispatched from Rumelia (the Empire's European province), under the command of Muhammad Ali Pasha, to restore the Empire's authority.

 Following the defeat of the French, the Porte assigned Koca Hüsrev Mehmed Pasha as the new Wāli (governor) of Egypt, tasking him to kill or imprison the surviving Egyptian Mamluk beys.
 Many of these were freed by or fled with the British, while others held Minya between Upper and Lower Egypt.

 Amid these disturbances, Koca Hüsrev Mehmed Pasha attempted to disband his Albanian bashi-bazouks (soldiers) without pay.
 This led to rioting that drove Koca Hüsrev Mehmed Pasha from Cairo.
 During the ensuing turmoil, the Porte sent Muhammad Ali Pasha to Egypt.

-However, Muhammad Ali seized control of Egypt, declaring himself ruler of Egypt and quickly consolidating an independent local powerbase.
-After repeated failed attempts to remove and kill him, in 1805, the Porte officially recognised Muhammad Ali as Wāli of Egypt.
+However, Muhammad Ali seized control of Egypt, declared himself ruler and quickly consolidated an independent local power base.
+After repeated failed attempts to remove and kill him, in 1805 the Porte officially recognised Muhammad Ali as Wāli of Egypt.
 Demonstrating his grander ambitions, Muhammad Ali Pasha claimed for himself the higher title of Khedive (Viceroy), ruling the self-proclaimed (but not recognised) Khedivate of Egypt.
-He murdered the remaining Mamluk beys in 1811, solidifying his own control of Egypt.
+He murdered the remaining Mamluk beys in 1811, solidifying his control of Egypt.
 He is regarded as the founder of modern Egypt because of the dramatic reforms he instituted in the military, agricultural, economic and cultural spheres.